trofi/trofi.github.io.gen/posts/272-peeking-at-stale-nixpkgs-packages.md

 corner cases well.
 Some obvious deficiencies are:

 - packages intentionally kept as multiple versions
-- clearly wrong package versions reported by repology
+- clearly wrong package versions reported by `repology`
 - something else?

-I'll attemt to write more robust tool with friendlier UI available for daily use.
+I'll attempt to write more robust tool with friendlier UI available for daily use.

 ## Parting words